Why do people lie? What does that say about us? Maybe a better question is -why do we believe lies?

 But maybe things had to happen the way they did for me to learn what I know now?
 If I didn't go through all of those bad financial decisions and consequences, would I have the wisdom I have now?
 Probably not.

-This thought brings me to a place of gratitude that I was able to learn from my mistakes, even though it did cost us time.
+This thought brings me to a place of gratitude that I learned from my mistakes, even though it did cost us time.

 I now focus on not having our choices work against what we want out of life — that we can live happily and fulfilled right now but set us up for having more options in the future.